Sureshwebdeveloper/Guvi_Webkata/WebKata_Challenges/javaScript/question.md

 Q7. **Display "Hello from Guvian!"** in a paragraph tag, using Javascript

 Q8. **Display the value of selected option in paragraph tag** with id 'selectedOption' using Javascript.
 Note: Values are changed dynamically for evaluation

+Q9. **Display the value of selected radio button in paragraph tag** with id 'selectedOption' using Javascript.
+Note: Values are changed dynamically for evaluation.

+Q10. **Multiply given two inputs with id 'in1' and 'in2'** and display the values in paragraph tag with id 'result' using Javascript.

+Q11.
+Check whether the given input string with id **'in1' includes 'Java'. if so, display true otherwise false** in the paragraph tag with id 'result'.

+Q12. **Join all the given array elements to form a comma seperated string** ["Red","Green","White","Black"].Display the result in the paragraph with id "demo"

+Q13.
+Raju is 13 years old. **Display in the given paragraph with id 'demo' as 'Eligible to vote' if he is eligible otherwise 'Not eligible'**

+Q14.
+Given a number 4.4, **Find the nearest greater number and display it in paragraph with id 'demo'**